chrystalme/Game-Place/README.md

 # JavaScript Capstone - RPG Game using Phaser.
+JumpMan

-### Jumping Man is a game developed using Phaser 3.
+### JumpMan is a game developed using Phaser 3.

 ## Instructions

-### The following functionalities are applicable in the application

-    - Users are able to create accounts
-    - Users are able to make read articles
-    - User have to be logged in to create articles and vote for them.
+### To Play

+    - On the Title screen, click on Play.
+    - Use the arrow keys on your keyboard to move player
+    - Arrow Up for Up
+    - Arrow Right for right
+    - Arrow Down for down
+    - Arrow Left for left.

+    The purpose of the game is to collect as many stars before you are hit with a bomb.

 ## Built With